wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

 Internet-Draft              NSEC/NSEC3 usage               November 2016

-   Decreased recursive server load:  By answering queries from the cache
-      by synthesizing answers, validating servers avoid having to send a query and wait for a response.
-In addition to decreasing the bandwidth used, it also means that the server does not need to allocate and maintain state, thereby decreasing memory and CPU load.

    Decreased authoritative server load:  Because recursive servers can
       answer queries without asking the authoritative server, the